 The Matheson Learning Commons welcomes exhibits that support the learning, teaching and research activities of Brock University.

-Exhibit space is in the form of 2 display cases inside the Learning Commons, 2 display cases outside the south entrance, along the Thistle Corridor, and a four-screen LCD video art wall.
+Exhibit space is in the form of 2 display cases inside the Learning Commons and 2 display cases outside the south entrance, along the Thistle Corridor.

 Exhibits are subject to the Learning Commons Exhibit Guidelines which pertain to Brock University departments, committees or organizations who may wish to use the exhibit/display space in the Matheson Learning Commons.
 All proposals should be submitted on the Exhibit Request form.